firecatmusic/kino/Help/Settings.md

 ![settings](../Images/settings.png)
 # Settings
 You can change the mod language here.
-Currently avaliable languages are ***eng, fr, jp, ru, nl, ita, pl, zn, tr, de***.
+Currently avaliable languages are ***eng, fr, jp, ru, nl, ita, pl, zn, tr, de, fi***.
 If you wish to help us by translating the mod to your language - feel free to contact us on the discord.

 **`CUSTOM TACHOMETER`** enables the custom tach that works only when you disable the UI with F11.
 Appears at the bottom right of the screen.